Sam Byibesho: Career and politics

-Byibesho began his professional career as a Grade 3 primary school teacher at Seseme Primary School from 1991 to 1996.
-In 1997, he was promoted to headmaster at Mubuga Primary School, serving until 2002, when he resigned to serve as LC III Chairman for Kisoro Town Council, as required by law.
+Byibesho began his professional career as a third-grade primary school teacher at Seseme Primary School from 1991 to 1996, after obtaining his teaching certificate.
+In 1997, he was promoted to head teacher at Mubuga Primary School, serving until 2002, when he resigned to serve as Local council (LC III) chairman for Kisoro Town Council, as the law prohibits teaching and serving in the local council simultaneously.

-Byibesho political career began as the Resistance Council chairperson for Karumena Village from 1988 to 1992.
-He was then elected RC II chairperson for Kisoro Central Parish and simultaneously served as a councilor for Kisoro Town Council from 1992 to 1996.
-In 1997, when Resistance Councils (RCs) were renamed LC IIIs (LCs), he continued to serve as an LC II Chairman for North Ward Parish, Kisoro Town Council until 2002 when he became the LC III Chairman, a position he held for 14 years.
+However, Byibesho's political career began earlier.
+He was the chairperson for the Resistance Council (RC II) in Karumena village from 1988 to 1992.
+He was then elected RC II chairperson for Kisoro Central Parish and simultaneously served as a councillor for Kisoro Town Council from 1992 to 1996.
+In 1997, when RCs were renamed LC IIIs (LCs), he continued to serve as an LC II Chairman for the North Ward Parish, Kisoro Town Council, until 2002, when he became the LC III Chairman.
+He remained in that position for 14 years, until 2016.

-During his tenure as LC III chairman, Byibesho sought election as a Member of Parliament on the National Resistance Movement ticket.
-He won both the party's 2015 primary elections and the 2016 general elections, becoming a Member of Parliament of Uganda for Kisoro Municipality.
+During his tenure as LC III chairman, Byibesho sought election as a Member of Parliament with the NRM party.
+He won the party's 2015 primary elections and the 2016 general elections, becoming MP for Kisoro Municipality.

 He has served on several school boards.
 Byibesho was chairman of finance on the boards of Seseme Girls Secondary School (2002–2012), Kisoro PTC (2004–2015), Kisoro Technical Institute (2004–2010), and Kisoro Vision High School (2008–present).
 He was a member of the School Management Committee (SMC) for Seseme Primary School from 2008 to 2015.